Mariatta/github-app-tutorial/source/gh-api-cmd-line.rst

     You can only react on issues that are still **open**.

-Download the solution for  :download:`reacting onn an issue. <./codes/react-on-open-issue.py>`
+Download the solution for  :download:`reacting on an issue. <./codes/react-on-open-issue.py>`

 .. _`Profile Settings`: https://github.com/settings/profile